 ‘No opportunities to waste your money.
 You can save it to spend in the town later.
 We’ve come to enjoy nature, so let’s walk along it.’

-There were lots of fishermen at the end of the pier, and Susan and Rita watched them, fascinated.
-They had clearly settled in for the day, and showed no hurry or particular desire to catch anything.
-Susan couldn’t envisage spending a whole day so tranquilly, so detached from the land and the town and the bustle.
+There were lots of fishermen at the end of the pier, and Harriet and Rita watched them, fascinated.
+They had clearly settled in for the day, and showed no hurry or particular desire to be successful in their task.
+Harriet couldn’t envisage spending hours so tranquilly, detached from the land and the town and the bustle.

-‘Have you caught anything?’ she couldn’t resist asking one of the men who was leaning on the rail, hardly even glancing at his fishing rods.
+‘Have you caught anything?’
+She couldn’t resist asking the question of one of the men who was leaning on the rail, hardly even glancing at his fishing rods.
 She wondered if it was a rude thing to say, but he didn’t seem to mind.

 ‘They’re nice buildings here.
 Nothing too big and brash.
 They seem to fit in, somehow.
 What’s that low grey one at the end?’

-‘I told you, Susie,’ Rita said triumphantly.
+‘I told you, Hattie,’ Rita said triumphantly.
 ‘This place may look tranquil, but it’s where all the invaders arrive.’

 ‘It certainly feels safe.
-It’s so peaceful here.
+It’s so peaceful.
 I could stand here for hours.
 You do, don’t you?’

-‘Only on Saturdays.
+‘Only on Saturdays and Sundays.
 I have to work like everybody else, during the week.’

 ‘Thanks,’ said Rita.
 ‘We may go and take a look.’